 Our Language Specific Pimsleur Reviews

 A lot of people don’t know this, but many public libraries have Pimsleur courses.
-With Pimsleur high price tag, it’s a good idea to see if your local library has the course you're looking for.
-Why pay hundreds of dollars when you can use the course for free?
+It’s a good idea to see if your local library has the course you're looking for.
+Why pay when you can use the course for free?

 Pimsleur’s active participation is what really separates Pimsleur from the majority of language courses.
 For some reason the short amount of time you have to respond pressures you to think and speak quickly in your target language.

 My first exposure to Pimsleur was their level 5 Spanish course.
 I had been learning Spanish for sometime.
-I knew a lot of words and the majority of the important grammar rules but I hadn’t really practiced the language enough to speak it as well as I should.
+I knew a lot of words and the majority of the important grammar rules but I hadn’t really practiced the language enough to speak it as well as I should have.

 I was honestly surprised to get such a language workout just from an audio course.
 I’ve had some experiences with other audio based courses and if I wasn’t careful I’d tune out and start casually listening.
 With Pimsleur that’s just simply not possible.